 Recipe Yield 3 - 9 inch round pans

-ake 3 layer chocolate coffee cake.
+This is a common easy to make 3 layer chocolate coffee cake.
 Have some fun and change the recipe around.
 You can add most any substitute.
 I added a few different suggesting to this cake such as use coffee or juice instead of water.

 If you have an ideas you care to share your us please add your comment.
-Note thought if any comment is spamming ( "here's my recipe for my cake" with a link takes you to a store to purchase cake or any place that sells cake or baking supplies then that's my definition of spam) Only links to food site your a member of would not be spam.
+Note thought if any comment is spamming ( "here's my recipe for my cake" with a link takes you to a store to purchase cake or any place that

 So spam or ugly comments will be